EAting disorders: Information and support for carers

 2. To provide regular support meetings for carers where people can meet up and share experiences and provide mutual support.

 Whether your loved one is a child, adolescent or adult, whether you are a parent, partner or carer, we welcome you.
-If you would like to connect with us and join our support group, or talk to someone,please see the page for 'EAS-ED Support Group ' for more information and use the 'Contact Us' page.
+If you would like to connect with us and join our support group, or talk to someone, please see the page for 'EAS-ED Support Group ' for more information and use the 'Contact Us' page to see dates of meetings.
 If you include your contact details we will reply and can let you know about support group meetings and send you newsletters by email if you are interested.
 We will always respect your privacy and confidentiality.

-We are not trained professionals and do not offer medical advice, therapy or counselling
+We are not trained professionals and do not offer medical advice, therapy or counselling.
+However we DO offer support!

 The information on this site is not a substitute for professional advice